bbawj/note-vault/P and NP Problems.md

 - There is a polynomial time reduction from an NP-Complete problem G to D. _Since all problems in NP can be reduced to G in polynomial time, G is also reducible to D in polynomial time_.

 __NP-Hard problems do not have to be in NP and do not have to be decidable.__

+## Example reductions
+_Show that the [[Longest Path Problem]] is NP-Hard_.

+Reduction from the [[Travelling Salesman Problem]]: For a weighted complete graph G with non negative weights, the path that passes through all the vertices once must also be one of the longest paths because the longest path must include all vertices.
+Forgo the shortest path optimization in TSP and we obtain LPP.

 ## Too hard...use greedy heuristics
 - [[Knapsack Problem#Greedy Heuristics]]